ericpan64/DuGuo-Chinese-Reading-App/README.md

 ## Existing Tools

-There are several existing tools that provide similar functionality, including (but not limited to): [Zhongwen Chrome Extension](https://chrome.google.com/webstore/detail/zhongwen-chinese-english/kkmlkkjojmombglmlpbpapmhcaljjkde?hl=en), [Purple Culture Pinyin Converter](https://www.purpleculture.net/chinese-pinyin-converter/), [mdbg.net](https://www.mdbg.net/chinese/dictionary), [Hànzì Analyzer](http://hemiola.com/), [pin1yin1](https://www.pin1yin1.com/), etc.
+There are several existing tools that provide similar functionality, including (but not limited to): [Zhongwen Chrome Extension](https://chrome.google.com/webstore/detail/zhongwen-chinese-english/kkmlkkjojmombglmlpbpapmhcaljjkde?hl=en), [Purple Culture Pinyin Converter](https://www.purpleculture.net/chinese-pinyin-converter/), [Du Chinese (mobile)](https://www.duchinese.net/), [mdbg.net](https://www.mdbg.net/chinese/dictionary), [Hànzì Analyzer](http://hemiola.com/), [pin1yin1](https://www.pin1yin1.com/), etc.

 The main differentiator I hope to provide with this project is improved UX (pinyin toggling, contextual saving) and the ability to persist documents to a database (allows building a long-term knowledge base).
 Ultimately this is provided as an additional tool to help users learn Chinese, so definitely use the combination of tools that best supplements your learning experience.